mozilla/guardduty-multi-account-manager/README.md

    [`cloudformation/guardduty-member-account-role.yml`](cloudformation/guardduty-member-account-role.yml)
    template as described above
 2. Deploy the customized [`cloudformation/guardduty-member-account-role.yml`](cloudformation/guardduty-member-account-role.yml)
    CloudFormation template in your member AWS accounts.
+This CloudFormation template should only be deployed once in a single region in each member AWS account.
 The account will then register with the master account and go through the invitation process automatically for every region.

 ## AWS re:invent 2018 SEC403 Presentation